truenas/documentation/content/en/hub/tasks/administrative/certificate-authorities.md

 dropdown.
 The recommended key type is *RSA*.
 Next, select the *Key Length*.
 A minimum of *2048* is recommended for security reasons.
 Select a *Digest Algorithm*.
 The recommended is *SHA256*.
-Enter the *Lifetime* of the CA in days.
-This is how long the CA will remain valid.
+Enter the *Lifetime* of the CA in days, this is how long the CA will remain valid.

 Next, fill out the geographic information of the certificate.
 This includes *Country*, *Locality*, *Organizational Unit* (optional), *Common Name*, *State*,